leMstrx/emotionless/README.md

 ### What is left to do?
 - Creating own wallet
 - Create Fetch_new_token_accounts method with logic to find newly created token accounts
+- COMMITMENT to "confirmed"
 - Connecting new Keypairs
 - Connection to Solana Blockchain
 - Safety Checks
 - Switch from devnet to beta-mainnet
+- Run Bot in a task

 #### Daily Updates:
 [18.12.2024]
 - Decision Bot will be async built from the start
+- Switched to Websocket built